Smart card

-A smart card, chip card, or integrated circuit card (ICC or IC card) is a physical electronic authentication device, used to control access to a resource.
+A smart card (SC), chip card, or integrated circuit card (ICC or IC card), is a card used to control access to a resource.
 It is typically a plastic credit card-sized card with an embedded integrated circuit (IC) chip.
 Many smart cards include a pattern of metal contacts to electrically connect to the internal chip.
 Others are contactless, and some are both.
 Smart cards can provide personal identification, authentication, data storage, and application processing.
-Applications include identification, financial, mobile phones (SIM), public transit, computer security, schools, and healthcare.
+Applications include identification, financial, public transit, computer security, schools, and healthcare.
 Smart cards may provide strong security authentication for single sign-on (SSO) within organizations.
 Numerous nations have deployed smart cards throughout their populations.

-The universal integrated circuit card, or SIM card, is also a type of smart card.
+The universal integrated circuit card (UICC) for mobile phones, installed as pluggable SIM card or embedded eSIM, is also a type of smart card.
 As of 2015, 10.5 billion smart card IC chips are manufactured annually, including 5.44 billion SIM card IC chips.